eric-muller/udhr/README.md

-This the repository for the [UDHR in Unicode](http://unicode.org/udhr) project.
+This is the repository for the [UDHR in Unicode](http://unicode.org/udhr) project.